 Always use a respirator that’s designed to block out VOCs when applying poly.

 Polyurethane can be brushed, sprayed, or wiped on.
 Do not shake liquid polyurethane.
 Shaking will introduce bubbles.
 Those bubbles will end up on the brush and dry on the surface of the wood.
 Any bubbles will need to be sanded out before applying the next coat.

 Related: How to Spray Polyurethane

 Three coats of poly are usually needed to give projects the proper amount of protection.
 The first coat or base coat of polyurethane should be thinned.
 A base coat is two (2) parts of polyurethane to one (1) part of paint thinner.
 The second and third coats are applied at full strength.

 Each coat is allowed to dry.
 Polyurethane doesn’t like to stick to itself.
 The surface needs to be roughed up to give the next coat something to bite into.
-220 grit sandpaper is used between each coat and the sanding dust is removed with a ShopVac.
+220 grit sandpaper is used between each coat and the sanding dust is removed with a ShopVac and a tack cloth.

 Polycrylic can be brushed, or sprayed.
 Three coats are recommended.

 Related: How to Apply Polycrylic (Without Streaks or Brush Strokes)